JohnEarnest/Decker/docs/format.md

 Lil will sort characters according to their order in the above listing, which does not necessarily match any specific locale's collation rules; it is arbitrary but consistent.

-Decker will perform a "best-effort" conversion of unlisted Unicode characters into the DeckRoman subset upon ingestion, including straightening curly single-quotes and double-quotes; if it is unable to find an equivalent, the character will be treated as "unknown" (`�`).
+Decker will perform a "best-effort" conversion of unlisted Unicode characters into the DeckRoman subset upon ingestion, including straightening curly-quotes and condensing decomposed accent marks into their combined characters; if Decker is unable to find an equivalent, the character will be treated as "unknown" (`�`).

 Changelog